Browse by Topic

 Pinterest Videos on Pinterest will play automatically unless a user has set their preferences within Pinterest otherwise, so adding a thumbnail/cover image could be helpful.
 The title of the video will be shown at the bottom of the video in the feed.

 TikTok Videos on TikTok will play automatically in the feed.
+You can select a frame from your video to use as the thumbnail on TikTok.

 How videos appear on Facebook